BeFiveINFO/fuji-san-roulette/README.md

    - Distributed at [Getsuren](http://www.getsuren.com/en/).
 [Twitter account](https://twitter.com/snowy_tgn).
  - The photograph used in the background art, a cityscape of Yokohama with Mount Fuji in the background.
    - Photos taken by [skyseeker](http://www.skyseeker.net/).
 [Twitter account](https://twitter.com/skyseeker).
- - Kurage Kosho:
+ - switch02, button switch sound.
-   - Distributes public domain sounds which you can use for absolutely free as long as you do not violate laws by using them.
-[Website](http://www.kurage-kosho.info/).
+   - [Kurage Kosho](http://www.kurage-kosho.info/) distributes public domain sounds which you can use for absolutely free as long as you do not violate laws by using them.

 # License
 MIT